dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 title: Programming Guide
 ---

-Before starting this tutorial, we recommend finishing the [quickstart](./quickstart.md).
-We'll modify the quickstart example to illustrate the core building blocks of [DBOS Transact](https://github.com/dbos-inc/dbos-ts).
+This tutorial assumes you have finished the [Quickstart](./quickstart.md) and you have a [DBOS Transact](https://github.com/dbos-inc/dbos-ts) app running locally and connected to a Postgres database.
+In this guide we'll modify that example, step by step.
 In the end, we'll create an app that reliably records events across two different systems: the Postgres database and a third-party API.
 The app will write to both systems consistently, even if we crash it between writes.

 ## Serving HTTP Requests